SomethingNewUK/party-constitution/party-constitution.md

 5.5 Motions for debate at the Conference must be submitted in accordance with the procedures determined by the Executive Board from time to time.

-5.6 The Executive Board may also convene other General Meetings for specific purposes, which will be open to all Party members.
+5.6 The Executive Board may also convene other General Meetings for specific purposes, which will be open to all Party members and international members.
 The Executive Board shall determine procedures for convening and conducting such conferences from time to time.

 5.7 The first Biennial General Meeting will take place in the summer of 2015.
 Until that time the membership of the Executive Board will determined by the majority agreement of the Party Leader, Treasurer and Nominating Officer.
 Thereafter the Biennial General Meeting shall take place in the summer of every second year after the previous Biennial General Meeting.